-Implement and Maintain Routine
+1.Create and Maintain a Routine

-Consistency with meal times and sleep times go a long way to calming the mind, enhancing mood and boosting energy.
+Consistency with meal times, sleep times and exercise times go a long way to calming the mind, enhancing mood and boosting energy.
 If you want more daily routine tips please click here to read my blog on the benefits of daily routine for the winter months.

-Eat Warm, Cooked Foods and Warming Spices
+3.Eat Warm, Cooked Foods and Warming Spices

-The softness of these kinds of dishes counteracts the rough quality of fall season.
+The softness of cooked foods counteracts the rough quality of fall season.
 If you pay attention to your body, you’ll notice that you start to crave warm foods during the fall.
 The natural intelligence of our bodies is always moving toward homeostasis (balance).
 Avoid cold, raw foods and ice drinks.

 Scroll to the end of this blog post for my favorite curried quinoa recipe that incorporates all six of the tastes, is warm and easy to digest.

 Get plenty of rest during fall season and carve out time in your day for a nap.
 Yes, naps are considered good medicine for fall season according to Ayurveda!
 You don’t have to nap for hours.
 A good 15 – 20 minute power nap can go a long way.